Five things we keep hearing from FMCG brand teams.

 A first-party data asset you own and can act on

-Not panel estimates.
-Not recruited samples.
-Real buyers, last week.
-Every cashback claim creates a record of a receipt-verified buyer who paid full price for your product in retail.
+These are real buyers, not panel estimates or recruited samples.
+Every cashback claim creates a record of a receipt-verified buyer who paid full price for your product in retail last week.

 Plug into your existing CRM and retarget the highest-intent customers first.
 Build a cohort you can target through Meta, email, or SMS.
 Hand the file to the buyer at Tesco when the listing is up for review.